raheelnaziir/CommadLineEditor/README.md

-Command-Line Text Editor (Module 1)
+# Command-Line Text Editor (Module 1)

-A simple Java-based Text Editor that runs in the command line.
+A simple Java-based text editor that runs in the command line.
 It allows users to create, open, edit, and save text files using a menu-driven interface.

-Features
+## Features

-Create new text files
+- Create new text files

-Open and read existing files
+- Open and read existing files

-Edit text (append, delete, replace)
+- Edit text (append, delete, replace)

-Save files to a specific folder
+- Save files to a specific folder

-Exit with or without saving
+- Exit with or without saving

-Technologies Used
+## Technologies Used

-Java (JDK 8 or above)
+- Java

-Scanner Class for user input
+- Scanner class for user input

-File handling and exception handling
+- File handling and exception handling

-Object-Oriented Programming (OOP) concepts
+- Object-Oriented Programming (OOP) concepts

-How to Run
+## How to Run

-Open Command Prompt in the project folder
+1. Open Command Prompt in the project folder

-Compile the program:
+2. Compile the program:

-javac CommandLineTextEditor.java
+   javac CommandTextEditor.java

-Run it:

-java CommandLineTextEditor
+   java CommandTextEditor